pawapps/ctf/writeups/overthewire/bandit/README.md

 All writeups are in encrypted PDFs.
 The password is the flag to that particular challenge.

+Bandit challenges are basic introductory to Linux/Unix command line interface (CLI).
+These challenges make the perfect entry level CTF to someone just getting started in the game or just getting started with Linux/Unix.

 ## Challenges
 - [Bandit Level 0](bandit_lvl0.pdf)
 - [Bandit Level 1](bandit_lvl1.pdf)